-As it readies a test for vaping additives, cannabis testing company Cannalysis raises $22 million – TechCrunch
+As it readies a test for vaping additives, cannabis testing company Cannalysis raises $22.6 million – TechCrunch

-The test, which the company is preparing to unveil later this week, will test for the presence and amount of Vitamin E acetate, a chemical compound that may be linked to the vaping related illness that has swept through the U.S. in the past month.
+The test, which the company is preparing to unveil later this week, will test for the presence and amount of Vitamin E acetate, a chemical compound that may be linked to the vaping-related illness that has swept through the U.S. in the past month.

 Cannalysis chief executive Brian Lannon said the new product was developed in response to the current crisis in the cannabis industry over illnesses related to vaping cannabis products.